LBPHacker/tptasm/README.md

 - [ ] check if this thing works on Windows at all and fix it if it doesn't

 PRs are welcome, especially if they add support for computers.
 Yes, I do realise my code is a huge mess.
 Good luck figuring it out.
-No, I won't separate it into multiple files as that makes it inconvenient to run from TPT.